jeffdiers/What-Ales-You/README.md

 ### What Ales you?

-An app that tracks your experinces and how good they were.
+An app that tracks your experinces and how good(or bad) they were.